Cricket-Australia snare Root to close in on Adelaide test victory | Sports-Games

 England's most successful Ashes chase came at Leeds two years ago when they reached their 359-run target thanks to Stokes's superb century.
 It took 12 balls for an English wicket to fall with Richardson removing Haseeb Hameed caught behind for a duck.

-Starc was treated for a back injury incurred while batting but showed no ill-effects.
+The start was treated for a back injury incurred while batting but showed no ill effects.
 Stokes temporarily took over England captaincy as Root had a hospital scan after being hit in the abdomen during Sunday's warm-up and he limped off the field following his dismissal to complete a depressing day for his team.

-(Editing by Amlan Chakraborty and Ed Osmond)
+England fast bowling coach Jon Lewis praised Root's character and resilience.
+"Joe is a leader and a strong leader in this group," Lewis said.
+"Since he got hit he stood up, he could have had a night watchman."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)